Klasse-Digitale-Grafik/tutorials/CSS.md

     animation-name: slidein;
 }
 ```
+In 2021, this is less of a problem compared to a few years ago.
+But to support older browsers, it can still be helpful.
+There are also tools like [Autoprefixer](https://autoprefixer.github.io) that can do it for you.

-All browsers come with a default stylesheet, that provides fallback styles for many HTML elements.
-These fallback rules can even be edited by the user, so it often makes sense to "reset" or "normalize" them:
+All browsers come with a default stylesheet, which provides fallback styles for many HTML elements.
+As these fallback rules are different accross browsers and even can be edited by the user, it often makes sense to "reset" or "normalize" them before you add your own rules:
 - [List of browser default values](https://www.w3schools.com/cssref/css_default_values.asp)
 - [Reboot, Resets, Rereasoning](https://css-tricks.com/reboot-resets-reasoning/) by Chris Coyer
 - [Eric Meyer CSS Reset](https://meyerweb.com/eric/tools/css/reset/)